med-khalil/SheSolves-4.0/1_ Problem1/Statement.md

 </pre>

-Razi lost the code of his image classification algorithm.
+Aicha lost the code of her image classification algorithm.

 Write an algorithm that classifies an image of her data set.